MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-profiles.md

 4. Select **Add** and select the type of application or script that you want to apply to the profile.
 To deploy any app type, select **General**.
 To deploy SQL Server DAC packages or script, select **SQL Server Application Host** so that you can add packages and scripts to the profile.
 To deploy Web applications, select **Web Application Host** so that you can add Web Deploy packages and scripts to the profile.
 5. If you selected **General**, you can add more than one more of the application or script to the profile.
 6. For applications, you can specify settings such as certificate, ports, and folders.
 You can also specify that the deployment of the app should be managed by a script.
 You can specify the script name and specify when it should run.
 7. Select **Scripts** to add an unlimited number of scripts and properties such as parameters and security settings.
 For example, you can configure a script to create a guest cluster out of multiple VMs deployed by the VMM.
-For example, you can specify that one script should run at Creation: First VM (to form the cluster on the first virtual machine) and a different script to run at Creation: VMs After First (to add additional virtual machines to the cluster).
+For example, you can specify that one script must run at Creation: First VM (to form the cluster on the first virtual machine) and a different script to run at Creation: VMs After First (to add additional virtual machines to the cluster).
-5. After you're done, verify that the profile was created in **Library** > **Profiles** > **Application Profiles**.
+8. After you're done, verify that the profile was created in **Library** > **Profiles** > **Application Profiles**.
-6. You use application profiles in service templates.
+9. You use application profiles in service templates.
 For example, you could create a number of VM templates with hardware and OS profiles.
 Then you create a service template that includes those VM templates and the application profiles to create a set of VMs that are configured and deployed together as a single entity.

 ## Create a SQL Server profile